mzr2004/ya.praktikum/README.md

 # ya.praktikum

-Hello and thank you for entiring my repository!
+Hello and thank you for entering my repository!

 My name is Marat Zastavnichenko and I'm a (to be) Data Scientist Here you can find some of the most interesting projects I made with the help of Yandex.Praktikum on-line school.